 Vallejo airbrush primer

-- Adhesion: Good on plastic but not robust on metal.
+- Adhesion: Good on plastic and resin but not robust on metal.

 - Application: Time consuming but a smooth result.

-- Cost: £, the bottle goes a very long way.
+- Cost: £, the bottles go a very long way.

-- Application: Quick, slightly thick but a good result.
+- Application: Quick, slightly thick, mild surface grain but an acceptable result.

 - Cost: £